DefinetlyNotAI/Logicytics/README.md

 Plugin collectors never join any profile unless explicitly included or enabled with `--plugins`.
 Unknown profile names are rejected before collection begins.
+Python MODs are workspace-confined unless the user explicitly approves the `filesystem_write` capability.
+Native PowerShell, batch, and executable MODs must declare and receive that approval because their host writes cannot be enforced through Python audit hooks.

 ## Execution modes